TiagoF99/CSC302-Patient-Questionnaire/Documentation/team-meeting-notes.md

     - Next Steps:
       - Work on post mortem and other A2 related things before the deadline
   - Patrick
-    - Completed:
-    - Next Steps:
+    - No updates
   - Kevin
-    - Completed:
-    - Next Steps:
+    - No updates
   - Rishab
     - Completed:
       - [PR](https://github.com/TiagoF99/CSC302-Patient-Questionnaire/pull/10)